DoctorAmerica/wtdatascraper/README.md

 ### Requirements

-Uses [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) (7 should also work if you change it in the `.csproj` file), and the nuget packages [CsvHelper](https://www.nuget.org/packages/CsvHelper/) and [HtmlAgilityPack](https://www.nuget.org/packages/HtmlAgilityPack) (although they should download automatically during the build process).
+Uses [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) (7 should also work if you change it in the `.csproj` file), and the nuget package [HtmlAgilityPack](https://www.nuget.org/packages/HtmlAgilityPack) (although it should download automatically during the build process).

 ### Git Clone